DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 66 - 06.19.2025.md

 **Start Here**
 - Skill challenge / 10 rounds / Same skill can't be rolled more than twice
 - Stone and wand being floating around.
+A set of humanoid bones begin floating out of the box.
+Bones of St. Elsewhere
 -